 However, we cannot experience His power without totally yielding to Him.

-From the moment of spiritual birth, the Holy Spirit indwells every Christian.
+From the moment of spiritual birth, the Holy Spirit indwells, or resides in, every Christian.
 But to be controlled by the Holy Spirit, we must, as an act of our wills, completely surrender our lives in obedience to Christ.

 One afternoon years ago, I had happily mopped the kitchen floor.
 While the floor was drying, our younger son Brad came running into the house with a group of little boys trailing behind him.